PatrickF1/fzf.fish/README.md

 ![shell variables search][]

+- Search input: all the variable names of the environment, both local and exported
 - Key binding: `Ctrl+v`
 - Mnemonic: v for variable
-- Searches both local and exported shell variables
 - In right window, preview the value of the variable if it was exported

 _The prompt used in the above screencasts was created using [IlanCosman/tide][]._